Acceptance of diversity

 Progress

-According to the Mapping Social Cohesion Report, in 2023, 78% of people agree that 'accepting immigrants from many different countries makes Australia stronger', consistent with the value reported in 2022.
+According to the Mapping Social Cohesion Report 2024, 71% of people agree that accepting immigrants from many different countries makes Australia stronger, a decline from the value reported in 2023 (78%) but still higher than pre-pandemic levels.

 2. In 2018 the Mapping Social Cohesion Survey methodology changed from being administered via telephone only, to telephone and online (using the Life in Australia panel).
 For further details, please refer to the 2018 Scanlon Mapping Social Cohesion Report